decretist/Dissertation/Chapter3/chapter3m.md

 questions of the authorship and authority of the *Decretum* as a whole and of the *dicta* have to be considered distinctly although not separately from one another.

-### Was Gratian the author of the *Decretum*?

-### Author or Compiler?

-How did commentators in the middle ages think about authorship in connection with the *Decretum* and similar works?
-In what sense did they consider Gratian to be, or not be, the "author" of the *Decretum*?

 ### Parking Lot